 - Snoop Dogg: The strain was named after the famous rapper Snoop Dogg.
 An indica strain potentially reduces muscle pain and muscle spasms and may leave your body feeling relaxed.

 Other strains of cannabis that may help reduce muscle spasms include:

 - Dairy Queen

 - Cream caramel

 - White widow

 Your doctor should recommend the best strain for your type of spasm.

 Is Cannabis Safe?

-Medical cannabis is safe and natural for the treatment of muscle spasms.
-The potential side effects are minimal compared to other types of medication.
+Medical cannabis may be potentially supportive for the treatment of muscle spasms.
+The potential side effects are potentially minimal compared to other types of medication.
 Prescription drugs for muscle spasms such as Cyclobenzaprine, Tizanidine, and Baclofen can cause severe side effects.